 8. Renting a rubber boat: how to open the awning

-You have finally dived in and explored the coastline and come across many wonderful fish.
-You have climbed back into the dinghy using the ladder and want to stay in the shade for a well-deserved nap.
+You have finally dived in and explored the coastline, coming across many magnificent little fish.
+You have climbed back into the dinghy via a special ladder and want to spend some time in the shade for a well-deserved nap.

 How to open the awning?